iVis-at-Bilkent/newt/README.md

 **A deployment of this sample application along with detailed documentation on its usage** can be found [here](http://newteditor.org/).
 ChiSE and Newt work on every platform that have Javascript support including mobile devices.

-Please cite the following when you use SBGNViz.js:
+Please cite the following when you use this application or underlying libraries until a Newt publication is available:

 M. Sari, I. Bahceci, U. Dogrusoz, S.O.
 Sumer, B.A.
 Aksoy, O. Babur, E. Demir, "[SBGNViz: a tool for visualization and complexity management of SBGN process description maps](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0128985)", PLoS ONE, 10(6), e0128985, 2015.